FUNDING AND GRANTSMANSHIP

 Dr. Daichi Shimbo

-Writing “Specific Aims”
+Writing Effective “Specific Aims”

 * Grade determined by class attendance and a brief report on funding agencies and opportunities related to the student's own research interests and career goals.